 It’s important for your client to start thinking about the increases and to note this change in date.
 Their company payroll will need to be aware so they can make any necessary adjustments, as will their IT department if they have bespoke payroll software.

 So what happens next?

 Your client might want to start planning ahead for the next two minimum contribution phases.
 Your client must take action to ensure at least the minimum amounts are being paid to their employees.

 The first increase will take the total minimum contribution from 2% of qualifying earnings to 5% of qualifying earnings (of which employers must contribute at least 2% of qualifying earnings whilst their employees make up the difference of 3%).

 - From 6 April 2019:

 The second increase will take the total minimum contribution from 5% of qualifying earnings to 8% of qualifying earnings (of which employers must contribute at least 3% of qualifying earnings whilst their employees make up the difference of 5%).

-Before the end of the year, employers should receive a letter from The Pensions Regulator to remind them about the increases to contributions.
-Although there are no additional duties under automatic enrolment for employers to advise their employees about the increase to contributions, they may wish to do so.
-This will help minimise queries and reduce the risk of some employees deciding to opt-out of their pensions.
+Although there are no additional duties under automatic enrolment for employers to tell employees about the increase to contributions, they may wish to do so.
+This will help minimise queries and reduce the risk of some employees deciding to leave their pension scheme.